-- Have access to the Little Bisons Club where they will: - o incorporate Indigenous cultural content during monthly assemblies,

-- o lead educational opportunities related to social justice, - o film content for the "Teaching Tuesday" segment in the video announcements, - o connect with community knowledge keepers, - o engage in cultural activities (art, music, craft, dance, gardening, etc.), - set up the First Nations, Métis and Inuit Edukits in the library for all classes to access. - Experience regular First Nations, Métis and Inuit culture in video announcements, in classroom lessons, through library materials, in school events, and through cultural presentations by guest speakers.
+- Learn about Indigenous outdoor learning spaces and the stories and protocols that teach us how to use our new outdoor classroom. - Have access to the Little Bisons Club where they will: - o incorporate Indigenous cultural content during monthly assemblies, - lead educational opportunities related to social justice, - o film content for the "Teaching Tuesday" segment in the video announcements, - o connect with community knowledge keepers, - o engage in cultural activities (art, music, craft, dance, gardening, etc.), - o set up the First Nations, Métis and Inuit Edukits in the library for all classes to access. - Experience regular First Nations, Métis and Inuit culture in video announcements, in classroom lessons, through library materials, in school events, and through cultural presentations by guest speakers. - Engage in classroom conversations around topics provided in the video announcements and have opportunities for students to record their responses for future video announcements or for the Bison Tales.